dwrrehman/programming_language/readme.txt

 the isa of the language is the following:

-	zero x  : set to zero the register x. incr x  : increment x by 1. decr x  : decrement x by 1. not x   : bitwise invert all bits in x.

-	set x y : assign the value y into the variable x, ie set x to have value y. add x y : set x to be x + y. sub x y : set x to be x - y. mul x y : set x to be x * y. div x y : set x to be x / y.

-	and x y : set x to the bitwise AND of x and y. or x y  : set x to the bitwise OR of x and y. eor x y : set x to the bitwise XOR (exclusive OR) of x and y.
+	set x y : assign the value y into the variable x, ie set x to have value y. add x y : set x to be x + y. sub x y : set x to be x - y. mul x y : set x to be x * y. div x y : set x to be x / y. and x y : set x to the bitwise AND of x and y. or x y  : set x to the bitwise OR of x and y. eor x y : set x to the bitwise XOR (exclusive OR) of x and y.